Jump to a question:

 Yes.
 And no. It all depends on how you treat your equipment.
-The same question could be asked of bamboo fly-rods, yet we have seen they stand the test of time because of how well they are taken care of.
+The same question could be asked of bamboo fly-rods, yet we have seen they can stand the test of time because of how well they are taken care of.
 Obviously, if you slam a piece of wood on a hard surface, it has the chance of denting.
 The very first net I built, I am still using (circa 2016), and it shows no sign of slowing down!
 I have a few tips and tricks to keep your wood fishing net in top condition with the ability to last many years here.

 These nets are one of a kind.
 They take hours of work and love to perfect (most are 15 -25 hours or more depending on complexity).
 Because of the time involved, they aren’t your typical $50 department store special.
 I have recently adjusted my pricing to reflect an easier way to understand the cost.
 For a fully custom Raging River Net, expect to spend roughly $450 to $650 (plus shipping) depending on hoop size, handle size, and additional features like custom inlay work.
 A $200 deposit is required to start work on a net, and final payment due before net is shipped.
 These are high quality heirloom pieces that are also meant to be used!
 If you would like to get a list of net and inlay prices, please email me below: